neuromask/catppuccin-linux-theme/README.md

 Install it and enable: User themes, Dash to dock

 **GNOME Shell Theme**
-Download from this repo `/dot_files/.themes/Catppuccin-GnomeShell`
+Download from this repo `/dot_files/.themes/Catppuccin-GnomeTheme`
 Place it here `/home/.themes/Catppuccin-GnomeShell`
+And gtk-4.0 folder here `/home/.config/gtk-4.0`

 **GNOME Dock Icons**
 Download and use Gnome Tweaks to select